harryprince/renkun-ken.github.io/_posts/2014-01-25-useful-packages-for-sublime-text.md

 }
 {% endhighlight %}

+Please note that I use [Source Code Pro](http://www.google.com/fonts/specimen/Source+Code+Pro) font, any you may visit [here](http://sourceforge.net/projects/sourcecodepro.adobe/files/), choose the latest version of `FontsOnly` package to download, and extract the OTF or TTF fonts to the `Fonts` directory.

-Here I take out the lines of theme and color scheme.
+In addition, I take out the lines of theme and color scheme in the settings.

 # Useful Packages